ArdanaCLM/ardana-dev-tools/README.md

 This script enables you to set up Ardana:

-    ./bin/astack.sh deployerincloud
+    ./bin/astack.sh dac-min

-The cloud defaults to deployerincloud.
-You can specify the configuration after the command e.g. ./astack.sh standard
+The cloud defaults to dac-min.
+You can specify the cloud configuration to be used as the last argument on the command line e.g. ./astack.sh std-min

 Add the following parameters for more options:

     --no-setup             (Don't run dev-env-install.yml)
+    --no-build             (Don't build venvs, reuse existing packages) --no-config            (Don't automatically compile the cloud model and prepare the scratch area after previsioning cloud;
+                            implies --no-site)
-    --no-build             (Don't build venv, reuse existing packages) --tarball TARBALL      (Specify a prebuilt deployer tarball to use) --ci                   (Sets the same options for running in the CI CDL lab) --guest-images         (Builds and uploads guest images to glance)
+    --no-site              (Don't run the site.yml play after previsioning cloud) --run-tests            (Run the tests against cloud after a successful test) --tarball TARBALL      (Specify a prebuilt deployer tarball to use) --ci                   (Sets the same options for running in the CI CDL lab) --guest-images         (Builds and uploads guest images to glance) --rhel                 (Builds RHEL artifacts for inclusion in product tarball) --rhel-compute         (Configures compute nodes to be RHEL based)

 ## Getting Started